-In this month of honoring Dad, it’s the perfect time to take action to be sure the men in our lives are as healthy and fit as possible.
+In this month of honoring Dad, it’s the perfect time to take action and be proactive about our senior men’s health, to be sure the men in our lives are as healthy and fit as possible.
 In conjunction with Father’s Day, June is likewise designated as Men’s Health Awareness Month – something we need to all pay attention to, as men are not as likely as women to go to a doctor, even with a lower life expectancy and an increased tendency for a staggering 14 out of 15 of the primary factors behind death.

 Editor in Chief for the American Journal of Men’s Health, Demetrius Porche, DNS, RN, sums it up: “Men put their health last.
 Most men’s thinking is, if they can live up to their roles in society, then they’re healthy.”

 Encourage the older men in your life to choose a proactive stance to healthcare and reduce their chance of being diagnosed with these key senior men’s health risks:

 - Cardiovascular disease.
 Followed by stroke, heart disease is typically the top reason for death worldwide, and American men are at an especially heightened risk.
 Preventative steps to take involve checking (and managing) cholesterol and blood pressure, and embracing healthy lifestyle choices such as eating lots of fruits and vegetables, exercising, and stopping smoking.

 - Prostate cancer.
 As many as 200,000 men are expected to be told they have prostate cancer this year alone.
 Men need to consult with their doctors for a recommendation on prostate cancer screenings.